siobahnschuck/ding/README.md

 XXX LOGO HERE XXX

-Ding! is a fullstack application where users can customize thier fridge and generate recipe ideas based on what ingredient that have on hand!
+Ding! is a fullstack application where users can customize their fridge and generate recipe ideas based on what ingredient that have on hand!
 Solving the ever looming question: "What should I have for dinner!?".

 Features:

 - Interactive dashboard where you can preset any dietary restrictions or save your favorite recipes for quick access.
 - "Feeling WILD" random cuisine
-- Post your own recipies and share them with the Ding!
+- Post your own recipes and share them with the Ding!
 Community
-- Ability to "like" recipies and see what foods are trending
+- Ability to "like" recipes and see what foods are trending

 ---